If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Sun, Moon, Earth, Infinity, All that is in infinity, I am Thee.

-Used as a restorative meditation to send healing energy to ourselves and others.
-In Kundalini Yoga, the pose for this meditation is as important as the sound.
-Sit comfortably with elbows bent and tucked in firmly alongside the ribcage, extended forearms out perpendicularly with palms facing up.
+Why we chant it: It’s used as a restorative meditation to send healing energy to ourselves and others.
+In Kundalini yoga, the pose that accompanies this meditation is considered as important as the sound.
+Sit comfortably with your elbows bent and pressed against your sides, palms facing up.

 Pronunciation: Neti neti